sechaparroc/IK-Presentation/source.md

  * How to bring to life animated objects? <!-- .element: class="fragment" data-fragment-index="1"-->

- * One approach is [skeletal animation](https://en.wikipedia.org/wiki/Skeletal_animation) where the object to animae is represented by a skeleton and a skin.
+ * One approach is [skeletal animation](https://en.wikipedia.org/wiki/Skeletal_animation) where the object to animate is represented by a skeleton and a skin.
  <!-- .element: class="fragment" data-fragment-index="2"-->